 26102.
 War.
 PQ: Third- or fourth-year standing.
 In this course, we ask such questions as: Why do humans go to war?
 What is the experience of war like?
 How does war affect the individual and his society?
 What is a just war?
 An unjust war?
 Can we conceive of a world without war?
 We read and discuss texts such as Homer's The Iliad, Thucydides' History of the Peloponnesian War, Tolstoy's War and Peace, Jonathan Shay's Achilles in Vietnam, and Glen Gray's The Warriors.
 The readings serve primarily as a starting point for the discussion of the above questions and any other issues raised by the class that are related to war.
 M. Ehre, H. Sinaiko.
-Not offered 2006-08.
+Not offered 2007-08.

 26200.
 Military Theory and Practice.
 PQ: Third- or fourth-year standing. (=ANTH 23400/32500) This course introduces classic military theories (i.e., Ibn Khaldun, Machiavelli, Clausewitz, Upton, Lyautey, Mahan, Keegan) and their deployments.
 It also considers the impact of new technologies on conditions of possibility for coercion.
 Particular attention is given to anti-colonial and counter-insurgency campaign strategies (i.e., Gandhi, Fanon, Truman, Rostow) and the rise and style of American power, including new concepts and practices of military intervention (e.g., "compellance" theory) being developed in the contemporary United States.
 J. Kelly.
-Not offered 2006-08.
+Not offered 2007-08.

 26300.
 Globalization: History and Theory. (=HIST 29901, INST 27201) PQ: Third- or fourth-year standing.
 This course makes sense of globalization as a historical phenomenon focusing primarily on the long twentieth century, but with a look back into the "deep history" of the making of the contemporary world.
 While the course has a theoretical bent, it should be taken as an introduction into modern history.
 It has three goals in particular: (1) It introduces the main concepts and theories of globalization.
 (2) It explores key moments, processes, and events in the annals of globalization.
 (3) It highlights the nature of contentions over the terms of global order.
 M. Geyer, C. Bright.
 Spring.
-Not offered 2006-08.
+Not offered 2007-08.

 26600.
 Antonioni's Films: Reality and Ambiguity. (=ARTH 28904, CMST 26801, ISHU 26602) PQ: Third- or fourth-year standing.
 In this in-depth study of several Antonioni films, our eye is on understanding his view of reality and the elements of ambiguity that pervade all of his films.
 Together, as a film scholar and physicist, we bring out these aspects of his work together with his unique cinematic contributions.
 This course introduces students to this poet of the cinema and the relevance of Antonioni's themes to their own studies and their own lives.
 Y. Tsivian, B. Winstein.
-Winter, 2007.
+May be offered 2008-09; not offered 2007-08.

 27000.
 Perspectives on Imaging. (=ARTH 26900/36900, BIOS 02927, CMST 27300/37300, HIPS 24801) PQ: Third- or fourth-year standing.
+This course does not meet requirements for the biological sciences major.
 Taught by an imaging scientist and an art historian, this course explores scientific, artistic, and cultural aspects of imaging from the earliest attempts to enhance and capture visual stimuli through the emergence of virtual reality systems in the late twentieth century.
 Topics include the development of early optical instruments (e.g., microscopes, telescopes), the invention of linear perspective, the discovery of means to visualize the invisible within the body, and the recent emergence of new media.
 We also consider the problem of instrumentally mediated seeing in the arts and sciences and its social implications for our image-saturated contemporary world.
-B. Stafford, P. La Riviere.
-Autumn, 2006.
+P. La Riviere.
+May be offered 2008-09; not offered 2007-08.